 In 2018, she got a tour of the building from Marylen Harmon, educator and daughter of former Calfee principal Chauncey Harmon.
 “And we learned that there were alumni who all along since 1966, had been wanting to restore that building and remember the history associated with it.”

 The latest renovation estimate is $4 million.
-Calfee already has a $1.5 million Community Development Block Grant to support the childcare center, and a half-million-dollar grant from the Appalachian Regional Commission for the kitchen and event center.
-Historic tax credits may bring in “somewhere between one- and two million, probably closer to one once all the expenses are paid,” Williams said.
-Almost $700,000 has been donated by businesses, individuals, and foundations.
+Calfee already has a $1.5 million Community Development Block Grant to support the child care center, and a half-million-dollar grant from the Appalachian Regional Commission for the kitchen and event center.
+Historic tax credits may bring in “somewhere between 1 and 2 million, probably closer to 1 once all the expenses are paid,” Williams said.
+Almost $700,000 has been donated by businesses, individuals and foundations.

 The town of Pulaski and the county of Pulaski have each pledged $100,000.
 “Those grants are contingent on us being awarded an Economic Development Administration grant,” Williams said.
 “We had to have a 20% local match for a million-dollar grant.
 So they gave us what we needed for that local match.
 If that grant doesn’t come through, they are under no obligation to give us the funds.”